-Corrective Hair Transplants Dallas
+Corrective Hair Transplants

 A good hair transplant result is undetectable not only to another viewer but to another hair-transplant surgeon.
 There are many reasons for a hair transplant to look unnatural and require a corrective procedure.
-Sometimes, it can be due to the use of old technology, progression of hair loss, or poor technique.
-For example, large round “plugs”, scalp reductions, and/or flaps were the procedure of choice in the past but with the progression of hair loss their results became unnatural.
+Sometimes, it can be due to the use of old technology, the progression of hair loss, or poor technique.
+For example, large round “plugs”, scalp reductions, and/or flaps were the procedure of choice in the past but with the progression of hair loss, their results became unnatural.
 Sometimes the transplanted area looks unnatural and sometimes the donor area is left with wide scars and at times unnatural hair patterns that may be difficult to correct.
 Even though plugs and large reductions may not be performed anymore, the results of hair transplants can still look unnatural.

 This patient had plugs transplanted into his crown in his late twenties.
 As his hair loss progressed, the plugs became exposed and made his crown look very unnatural.
-The photos show him before and after corrective hair transplant.
+The photos show him before and after a corrective hair transplant.

 If an inexperienced surgeon designs an unnatural hairline shape, the patient will have a result that is unsatisfactory to the eye.
 If the hairline is not meticulously created in a way that is consistent with a natural hair pattern, it can still look pluggy, too straight, or unnatural for a number of reasons.
 If the hair-loss pattern does not match one that exists in nature (following the Norwood-Hamilton Scale) and even slightly deviates from this pattern, the result may not look natural to one’s eye but the viewer will not be able to articulate why that is the case.